 If it’s a side by side you can push down on the seat and hear water in it and the same rules apply.
 Not something I would buy, but if you want to go swapping then might be a good ATV for you.

-Lift the ATV up in the air and place jack stands (Amazon Link Ad) under it (never trust a floor jack).
-Wiggle the handlebars back and forth to see if its loose or has play in it.
+Lift the ATV up in the air and place jack stands under it (never trust a floor jack).
+Wiggle the handlebars back and forth to see if it’s loose or has play in it.

 You’ll also want to wiggle each tire to make sure it’s not going wiggle off in your hands.
 Too much play can be bad in both the handlebars and tires.

-Make sure the Spark Arrestor (Amazon Link Ad) is in the exhaust pipe.
+Make sure the spark arrestor is in the exhaust pipe.
 Most states and parks require you to have one and will turn you away if you don’t.

-Once you do get the bike its only wise to get some new tires (Amazon Link Ad).
+Once you do get the bike it’s only wise to get some new tires.

 When you’re looking to buy the last thing you should do before handing over the money is ride the ATV.
 Run it through all the gears and flip all the buttons on the four-wheel drive.
 Makes sure everything works and you hear nothing odd like clicking.

 Also, don’t forget to check the front and rear brakes to make sure they work.
 I had one guy try to sell me an ATV with only a back brake, which is super dangerous and stupid that he won’t fix his front brakes.